-- Lower temperature limit in 0.1 °C increments - Upper temperature limit in 0.1 °C increments - Alarm delay time from 0 to 60 minutes (setting "0" means no alarm repetition at the alarm relay.) - Alarm repetition frequency of between 0 and 30 minutes
+- Differential value for lower temperature limit in 0.1 °C steps - Differential value for upper temperature limit in 0.1 °C steps - Alarm delay time from 0 to 60 minutes (setting "0" means no temperature alarm delay.) - Alarm repetition frequency from 0 to 30 minutes (setting "0" means no alarm repetition after confirming the alarm.)